 This is also a suggested remedy from my obstetrician.
 Walking or standing on hard surfaces takes a toll on your feet, knees, and back due to its inflexibility.
 Your lower body muscles become tense and stressed, which is the culprit for lower back pain.

-Essentially, you want to relieve pressure to your feet especially if there are hard surfaces in your house.
+Essentially, you want to relieve pressure on your feet especially if there are hard surfaces in your house.
 We have tile and wood floor throughout (except for this piece of rug in the living room) so walking and doing chores around the house barefoot provides a real beating to my back.

 Relief #3: Change positions often and avoid standing or sitting for long periods of time

-Being stagnant for a long period of time can increase pressure to your feet or buttocks.
+Being stagnant for a long period of time can increase pressure on your feet or buttocks.
 Even if you need to sit for an extended time, get up and sit at another spot after a long period.

 Relief #4: Sit and stand on cushioned surfaces

-Sitting on a well cushioned surface will provide support and comfort by taking pressure off the tailbone.
+Sitting on a well-cushioned surface will provide support and comfort by taking pressure off the tailbone.
 I have a desk job where I sit over 8 hours a day so investing in a good cushion is a must.